RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/README.md

 **1. What are the top 2 promotion types that resulted in the highest Incremental Revenue?**<br>

 <img align="right" src="https://raw.githubusercontent.com/RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/main/images/promotype_top2.JPG" alt="Image" style="width: 300px; height: auto; margin-right: 10px;">
 The top promotion types that resulted in the highest incremental revenue are "500 Cashback" and "BOGOF" (Buy One Get One Free).
+This is due to their effectiveness in incentivizing purchases.
+"500 Cashback" offers a direct monetary benefit to customers, encouraging them to make purchases to avail the cashback.
+On the other hand, "BOGOF" offers customers the perception of getting more value for their money, driving increased sales volume by providing an additional product for free with a purchase.
 <br><br><br><br><br><br><br><br><br>

 *******************************************